DionneMaguire/dionnes_wines/README.md

 #### Footer

 On larger screens the footer contains is split into 2 columns, the first is the social media link to Dionne's Wines Facebook page.
 If the user clicks on the facebook link it will open in a new page.
-The second column containes the form from mailchimp for users to enter their email so that they receive direct emails with promotions and discounts.
+The second column contains the form from mailchimp for users to enter their email so that they receive direct emails with promotions and discounts.
 Under these 2 columns are 3 links to the privacy policy, the 'About Us' page and the FAQ page.

 ![desk footer](/documentation/images/desk-footer.png)